matthew-brett/dash-grant/case_for_support.md

 See *Team and Management* below for our process for learning from course iteration.

-We have two target audiences for our work.
-The first is teachers.
-The second is junior researchers (PhD students and post-docs).

-We need to recruit teachers in order to make our open-source model work to its maximum effect.
+The audience for our work is researchers, both senior and junior, but, in order to reach a wide range of researchers, and build a community of practice, we also need to recruit teachers.
+Recruiting teachers allows us to take full advantage of our open-source model.
 Teachers will test our material, documentation, and deployment tools; some will adapt, improve and extend our materials.

-In order to recruit the broadest range of teachers, we will run local versions of each version of our 2DWS courses that rotate between the four home centres of our investigators: Birmingham, King's College, Cape Town, Essex.
+To engage the broadest range of teachers, we will run local, but initially virtual, versions of each version of our 2DWS courses that rotate between the four home centres of our investigators: Birmingham, King's College, Cape Town, Essex.
 The 2DWS courses include an introduction to using our open materials, process and deployment methods.
 The 2DWSs will be open to any researcher, but we will advertise locally first, to build personal connections within the home university and aim for critical mass committed to data science teaching.
 In the second year of the grant we will run local versions of these workshops in other interested universities, identified with a combination of personal contacts, outside students from our previous courses, and advertising on various channels including statistics / data science teaching mailing lists, Slack groups, and Turing Institute newsletters.